Documentation-Pro/react-calendar.github.io/docs/pages/eventlistener.md

 !!! success
-    Now you should have a working onClick event listener which will alert the browser with the value you clicked inside the chosen day.
+    Now you should have a react calendar component with event listeners attached to it!